claytontyler00/Clayton-portfolio/README.md

 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/BlackrockDigital/startbootstrap-stylish-portfolio/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/stylish-portfolio/).

-## Custom Builds

-You can hire Start Bootstrap to create a custom build of any template, or create something from scratch using Bootstrap.
-For more information, visit the **[custom design services page](https://startbootstrap.com/bootstrap-design-services/)**.

 ## About